Peter Harrison (rugby union)

-Peter Harrison was an English rugby union footballer who played in the 1950s, 1960s and 1970s who played rugby union (RU) for Bradford RFC, as a prop, i.e. number 1 or 3.
+Peter Harrison was an English rugby union footballer who played in the 1950s, 1960s and 1970s who played rugby union (RU) for Bradford RFC, as a prop.

 Early life

-Peter Harrison was born at Coal House Nursing Home in Odsal, Bradford on 27 July 1935 - 12 May 2011.
+Peter Harrison was born at Coal House Nursing Home in Odsal, Bradford on 27 July 1935 – 12 May 2011.
 Peter attended Horton Bank Primary School and after passing his 11-plus went to Grange Boys Grammar School.
 He gained the Queen's Scout Award.